akonno/drawstuff-modern/README.md

   using WSL with an X11-based display server.
   Native Windows and macOS platforms are not supported at this time.

-- **Convex shapes** are supported in the core-based rendering pipeline; however, they are currently rendered using a legacy per-triangle drawing approach and are not yet optimized with batched or instanced rendering.
+- **Convex shapes**  are supported in the core-based rendering pipeline.
+A convex polyhedron is tessellated on the CPU into a temporary list of triangles (e.g., via triangle fans per face) and rendered in a single batched draw call.
+Unlike **TriMesh**, convex shapes are not yet cached or registered as persistent GPU meshes.

 These limitations are primarily related to performance optimization and do not affect correctness or API compatibility.

+### Fast rendering of TriMesh objects (drawstuff-modern extension)

+The original drawstuff library did not provide a mechanism to pre-register triangle meshes for reuse.
+TriMesh objects were rendered by issuing draw calls per triangle, which became a significant bottleneck for large meshes.

+drawstuff-modern introduces an additional API for efficient rendering of triangle meshes.
+TriMesh geometry can be registered once as an indexed mesh and stored in persistent GPU buffers (VAO/VBO/EBO).
+Subsequent draw calls reference the registered mesh by handle, avoiding repeated CPU-side tessellation and per-triangle draw calls.

+This functionality is provided by the following non-original drawstuff APIs:

+- `dsRegisterIndexedMesh(...)`
+- `dsDrawRegisteredMesh(...)`

+These functions are extensions specific to drawstuff-modern and are not part of the original drawstuff API.

 ## Non-Goals